nejdetckenobi/hot_macropad/README.md

 Since it's under heavy-development, there's no install script at the moment.
 Just clone the project.

+## How to find the path for your device file

 ## How to configure

 - First of all, you need to disable the input read for the device.